kmadrazo1985/sdd630/activities/activity6/activity6.md

 &emsp;&emsp;🔻Operational Complexity: Index tuning and configuration can be technically demanding.

 **Use Cases and Example:**
-&emsp;&emsp;Used in e-commerce search, log aggregation, and document retrieval.
+Used in e-commerce search, log aggregation, and document retrieval.
 For example, eBay uses Elasticsearch for its fast, user-friendly product search and filtering capabilities (Pearson, 2013).

 <h3><p style="text-align: justify; margin-left: 3.5em; margin-right: 3.5em;">5.
 Recommendation for Mobile Application</h3>
 <p style="text-align: justify; text-indent: 4.5em; margin-left: 3.5em; margin-right: 3.5em;">